Concessionary purchases can only be agreed for subsequent sales (not new build) in the following circumstances:

 *The only relationships permitted for a concessionary purchase are (including vice versa):

-- Parent/child, Siblings/sibling, Grandparent/grandchild, These relationships can include adopted, half and step family members.
+- Parent/child, siblings/sibling, grandparent or great grandparent /grandchild, These relationships can include adopted, half and step family members.

 All family purchase transactions must provide vacant possession on completion.
 The discount on the purchase price must be a minimum of 10% of the market value and must be a genuine discount (must not be subject to any future repayment, clawback or retained interest terms).